PrakharQuant/quant-nn-backprop/README.md

 $$W_i \sim \mathcal{N}\left(0,\ \sqrt{\frac{2}{n_{\text{in}}}}\right)$$

-**Why:** With multiple ReLU layers, naive small random initialisation causes the variance of activations to shrink layer by layer — gradients vanish before reaching early layers.
+**Why:** With multiple ReLU layers, naive small random initialisation causes the variance of activations to shrink layer by layer, gradients vanish before reaching early layers.
 He initialisation keeps variance stable by accounting for the fact that ReLU kills roughly half the neurons.

 ---